AmanChoudhariXGitHub/CodeAlpha_Disease-Prediction-from-Medical-Data/README.md

 I will be using Support Vector Machine (SVM) model due to its high accuracy prediction even for non-numeric datatype.

 I have deployed this model as a web-app using streamlit.
 You can find the streamlit code in "app.py".

+The required library versions to run the app correctly are, numpy==1.26.3 scikit-learn==1.3.2 streamlit==1.29.0 streamlit-option-menu==0.3.6